-Uncertainties and Inconsistencies

-The levels of T do not always reflect the levels of DHT.
-T is also converted to estradiol (Naamneh the existence of an alternative ('backdoor') pathway for DHT synthesis that is independent of T in marsupials and humans, but not in rodents (Marilyn B. Renfree et al., 1995).
+PTU rats One concentration tested: 240 mg/kg/day significant decrease ~2ng/ml to 0.15ng/ml significant decrease ~0.5ng/ml to 0.17ng/ml Oral exposure of 14day old rats treated until day 51.
+Serum testosterone and DHT measured (Marty et al., 2001)( Uncertainties and Inconsistencies The levels of T do not always reflect the levels of DHT.
+T is also converted to estradiol (Naamneh Elzenaty et al., 2022).
+Therefore, the decrease in T may lead to a decrease in estradiol while DHT levels remain unchanged.
+Dibutyltin Carp fish One concentration tested: 100μM significant decrease -16% significant decrease -24% Gonad microsomes.
+Dibutyltin inhibited 5α-reductase , whichdecreases possibility that this is solely due to decrease of testosterone (Thibaut & Porte, 2004) TCDD rats Effects observed at 15μg/kg significant decrease -90% significant decrease -75% Oral exposure of 66-68 day old rats.
+Serum or plasma measurements.
+Dose dependent decrease of both was observed.
+Ratio T/DHT indicates effect is due to reduced testosterone.
+(Moore et al., 1985) Several studies have shown the existence of an alternative ('backdoor') pathway for DHT synthesis that is independent of T in marsupials and humans, but not in rodents (Marilyn B. Renfree et al., 1995).
 Instead of proceeding through the canonical pathway, progesterone or 17-OH progesterone, can be converted into allopregnanolone and 17OH-allopregnanolone.
 17-OH allopregnanolone is then converted into androsterone leading to androstanediol that can finally be oxidized to produce DHT.
 Therefore, through this pathway, DHT can be synthesized without the presence of T (Auchus, 2004; Miller & Auchus, 2019).